picqer/php-barcode-generator/Readme.md

 composer require picqer/php-barcode-generator
 ```

 If you want to generate PNG or JPG images, you need the GD library or Imagick installed on your system as well.
+For SVG or HTML renders, there are no dependencies.

 ## Usage
 You want a barcode for a specific "type" (for example Code 128 or UPC) in a specific image format (for example PNG or SVG).